-Contact Wes Anway, Utilities Supervisor, at (507) 263-9300 or wanway@cannonfallsmn.gov if you have questions about Cannon Falls's drinking water.
+Contact Joe Savoie, Wastewater/Water Operator, at 507-263-9300 or jsavoie@cannonfallsmn.gov if you have questions about Cannon Falls's drinking water.
 You can also ask for information about how you can take part in decisions that may affect water quality.
+The CCR is not being directly mailed to all customers but that a copy is available upon request.